8.7 Can the Eulerian and Lagrangian frameworks be connected?

 Mathematically, we can express this equation in a more general way by thinking about the dot product of a vector with the gradient of a scalar as we did in an example of the del operator:

 where the second term on the right hand side is called the advective derivative, which describes changes in rainfall that are solely due to the motion of the air parcel through a spatially variable rainfall distribution.You should be able to show that equation [8.19] is the same as equation [8.18].

 We can rearrange this equation to put the local derivative on the left.

 The term on the left is the local time derivative, which is the change in the variable R at a fixed observing station.
 The first term on the right is the total derivative, which is the change that is occurring in the air parcel as it moves.
 The last term on the right, , is called the advection of R. Note that advection is simply the negative of the advective derivative.

 To go back to the analogy of the thunderstorm, the change in rainfall that you observed driving in your car was the total time derivative and it depended only on the change in the intensity of the rain in the thunderstorm.
 However, for each observer in a house, the change in rainfall rate depended not only whether the rainfall within the thunderstorm was changing with time (which would depend, for example, on the stage of the storm) but also on the movement of the thunderstorm across the landscape.

 R can be any scalar.
 Rainfall rate is one example, but the most commonly used are pressure and temperature.

 Equation [8.20] is called Euler’s relation and it relates the Eulerian framework to the Lagrangian framework.
-The two are related by this new concept called advection.
+The two frameworks are related by this new concept called advection.

 Let’s look at advection in more detail, focusing on temperature.